The Interdisciplinary Marine Early Career Network - IMECaN

 Background and aim

-In 2016, the IMBeR Scientific Steering Committee endorsed the establishment of a network for early career researchers working on topics related to the IMBeR Grand Challenges.
-This is known as the Interdisciplinary Marine Early Career Network (IMECaN).
+In 2016, the IMBeR Scientific Steering Committee endorsed the establishment of a network for early career researchers working on topics related to the IMBeR Grand Challenges, and soon after the Interdisciplinary Marine Early Career Network (IMECaN) was created by some of the IMBeR ClimEco summer school alumni.

 IMECaN aims to: